azure-octo/dapr-apim-demo/README.md

 ## Setup

-To make this demo easier to reproduce, start by exporting the name of the Azure API Management (APIM) service we will create.
+To make this demo easier to reproduce, start by exporting the name for your new Azure API Management (APIM) service.

 > Note, the name of your API Management service instance has to be globally unique!